slatedocs/slate/source/includes/api/_account.md

 If this openid is already in use for any account in Shiftboard, an error will be returned.

+####Response

-Response: On success, an `id` attribute will provide the identifier for the new account.
+On success, an `id` attribute will provide the identifier for the new account.
 If `exists_ok` was specified, an `existed` boolean attribute is returned indicating whether the email address was already in use for an account on Shiftboard.

 ### account.delete